Revelation Chapter 6 Continued

 The Fourth Seal; “A Pale Horse” Or “Ashen”, the Greek word from which the English word “chlorophyll’ comes, describes the pale, ashen-green, pallor characteristic of the decomposition of a corpse.
 God grants this horseman the authority to bring death to 25% of the world’s population.

 “Hell”: Or hades, the place of the dead, which is identified as a common and fitting partner for death (20:13; see note on 1:18).
 This horse represents death.

-John says the rider who sat on this horse "was Death, and Hell followed with him.
-One quarter of the earth's population, almost two billion people, will die as a result of WWIII war.
+John says the rider who sat on this horse “was Death, and Hell followed with him.
+One quarter of the earth’s population, almost two billion people, will die as a result of a WWIII war.

 I believe that this has to do with wars, such as the one in Israel now, famine and drought worldwide, and death from hundreds of other things.
 An example is the plant in Russia, Chernobyl, which exploded.
 “Chernobyl” means wormwood.
 The Bible says a third of water will become wormwood (Rev. 8:11).
 I really believe this happens later in the scenario.

 That Hades follows Death shows that those slain are unbelievers, for upon death believers do not go to Hades but straight to the Savior’s side.

 This “pale” here, means a sickly color, a sickly green color, as if sick to the death.
 “Death, and Hell” are grouped, meaning a termination of earthly dwelling.
 Death is inevitable for every one of us.
 Death of the body, that is.
 Hell does await some, but heaven awaits Christians.
 Hell is sometimes a word used for the grave.
 In that particular instance, Hell would follow death, because the bodies of the unrepentant will lie in the grave until resurrection day.
 Believers would immediately go to heaven and be “under the altar”.